-Small Indian boutiques are using social media to spread their message and access newer markets.
+Small Indian boutiques online are using the internet to spread their message and access newer markets.
 Instagram and Facebook have turned into an easy and cost effective advertising tool helping local boutiques reach their target audience.
 Not only does it help owners to grow their business, it also opens a whole new world of fashion for girls in the inaccessible towns of India.
 On the other side of the spectrum, it allows NRIs to shop for Indian clothes conveniently.

 “Wow.
 I am getting some great responses from people around the world.
 They love my designs and a lot of my Indian wear range has been a sell out, “ says Meera Jain, who runs an Indian attire boutique in Jaipur.

-Delhi-based owner Sheetal Batra is also joining the online bandwagon.
-She says, “I think it’s the global way to shop so it’s a great opportunity for designers to increase their client base.”
+Delhi-based owner Sheetal Batra, who joined the online bandwagon recently says, “I think it’s the global way to shop so it’s a great opportunity for designers to increase their client base.”

 Abiza co-owner Hina Hasnain Singh says, “Social media has been our main marketing tool and clients who have shared our page or worn our outfits put pictures on Facebook.
 That’s how word has gone around.”

 Today, it’s also easy to find happy buyers buying dresses online.
 One is flooded with Facebook and WhatsApp messages promoting products during Diwali season.
 This really enhances sales at the boutiques.